Mayo Clinic Patient Leverages Experience to Help Others

 In recognition of the great care MaryDale received, she and her husband gave to Mayo Clinic.

 While people today have a better awareness of mental health than when MaryDale first experienced depression, there is still a lack of understanding and stigma associated with mental health disorders.

 “We need to talk about depression.
 Depression happens to people in many circumstances — regular people.
 Depression can happen to anyone!”
 MaryDale says.

 She hopes by speaking publicly about her experience that she will spark new conversations between family members or friends that may have been thought of as too difficult to have.

 “I just hope in my lifetime, we can make a difference.”

 Editor’s Note: Learn more about mental illness and how to get help for yourself or a loved one.
-If you have suicidal thoughts, please call 911 or the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you have suicidal thoughts, please call Suicide & Crisis Lifeline by dialing 988 from any phone.
 The lifeline provides 24/7, free and confidential support for people in distress, resources for you or your loved ones, and best practices for professionals.